SMOLTEK – FULL STORY

 The company delivers four test orders to different players in the semiconductor industry, these relate to different variants / parts of the company's technology platform.

-The IP platform continues to develop and now consists of 51 patents granted.
+The IP platform continues to develop and now consists of 51 granted patents.

 The R&D-team is making tremendous progress with the CNF-MIM technology, among other things achieving a capacitance density of over 650 nanofarad (nF) per square millimeter and the internal resistance is reduced to below 40 microns (µm).
 The CNF-MIM technology now has the same performance as competing technology solutions, at a fraction of their building height.